wp-plugins/wp-fastest-cache/readme.txt

 No, it is NOT compatible with AdRotate.

 = Is this plugin compatible with WP-PostViews? =
 Yes, it is compatible with WP-PostViews.
+The current post views appear on the admin panel.
+The visitors cannot see the current post views.
+The developer of WP-PostViews needs to fix this issue.

 = Is this plugin compatible with MobilePress? =
 No, it is NOT compatible with MobilePress.
 We advise WPtouch Mobile.